Can you use a propane stove indoors?

 - Adjust the burner settings to the desired flame.

 It's always a good idea to visit with a trained service professional as the conversion can require changing out valves, switches, and some safety devices.
-If you’re attempting the conversion yourself, take the extra step to contact a Ferrellgas near you to review the work and ensure that you can fire up your range without any worry or concern.
+If you’re attempting the conversion yourself, take the extra step to contact a Ferrellgas location near you and schedule a visit to review the work.
+It will help ensure that you can fire up your range without any worry or concern.

 Conversion kits & professional installation